For FAQs and current status of services and policies see UW Libraries Operations Updates

 All comments are public.

-Instructions for how to create annotations or comments are available in the Annotating and Commenting section of the Manifold User Guide.
+Instructions for how to create annotations or comments are available in the Annotations and Highlights section of the Manifold User Guide.

 There are three types of annotations: